Pommpy/PSMS-ReSTIR/README.md

 ---

-The method is implemented in Falcor 8.0 as a rendering module named **PSMSReSTIR** (Partitioned SMS ReSTIR).
+The method is implemented in Falcor 8.0 as a rendering module named **PSMSReSTIR** (Partitioned-SMS ReSTIR).
 After building the project, run `YourBuildDirectory/bin/Release/Mogwai.exe`.
 Then choose a script from the `scripts/` directory to load the desired scene.

 The **DoubleRefractiveSlabs** and **ReflectivePlane** scenes include animations with a moving light source.